Szautna/satellite-qkd-sim/README.md

 ## BB84 model

 For every transmitted photon, Alice chooses a random bit and one of the X or Z bases.
 Bob independently chooses a measurement basis.
-Eve uses the intercept-resend strategy: she measures each surviving photon in a randomly selected basis and resends the result in that basis.
+Eve uses the intercept-resend strategy: she measures each photon represented in the BB84 stage in a randomly selected basis and resends the result in that basis.
+Eve's physical location is not modeled; optical loss is treated independently of the intercept-resend attack, so the model does not assign Eve an additional link budget or resend loss.

 The main implementation in `BB84_sim.py` uses NumPy arrays.
 If the relevant bases are compatible, the bit is preserved; otherwise the measurement result is represented by a random bit.
 This vectorized implementation is used for the main simulation because it is much faster than simulating one quantum circuit at a time.